pydata/xarray/doc/index.rst

 analytics and visualization with these data structures.
 Xarray was inspired by and borrows heavily from pandas_, a highly popular data analysis package focused on labelled tabular data.
+Xarray can read and write data from most common labeled ND-array storage formats and is particularly tailored to working with netCDF_ files.

 .. _numpy: http://www.numpy.org/
 .. _pandas: http://pandas.pydata.org